carloscba007/carloscba007/README.md

 Mi nombre es Carlos J. Contrera.
-Soy desarrollador COBOL, JavaScript en Node.js.
+Soy desarrollador COBOL, JavaScript y Node.js.

 <!---
 carloscba007/carloscba007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.